perticascatalin/Research/README.md

 Thesis Title: **Compositionality of relational operations in neural networks**

+Objective: This document contains a brief introduction, the results from the first experiments (1/2) and the bibliography of the Masters Thesis.

-## E1: Order relations compositionality in a sequence of numbers (almost done 4.3/5)
+## E1: Order relations compositionality in a sequence of numbers

+(almost done 4.5/5)

 **Table of Contents**: